 - 1. Say something positive to your child each day. - 2.
 Try to see that your child achieves success in some way each day by offering a variety of activities. - 3.
-Give your child recognition for the effort he makes even though it may not come up to expectations. - 4.
+Recognize your child's effort even though it may not meet expectations. - 4.
 Make your child feel that he belongs. - 5.
 Listen to your child and look him in the eyes when he is talking. - 6.
 Answer your child's questions openly, honestly, and immediately, if possible. - 7.
 Do not embarrass your child, especially in front of others; do not make him question his worth. - 8.
 Compliment your child when possible on creative ideas, improvement in performing tasks, etc. - 9.
 Encourage your child to be proud of his name, his ideas, and his work. - 10.
 Do not set goals so high that the chance of failure prevents your child from trying. - 11.
 Emphasize what your child does right instead of what he does wrong. - 12.
 Treat your child as you would like to be treated.